 The more personalized the message is, the more likely it is that the subscriber will be interested in opening the email.

-Newsletter Mistake #2 – Failing to optimize for mobile
+Mistake #2 – Failing to optimize for mobile devices

-A large number of people will be reading the newsletter through mobile devices.
-So, if you don’t optimize the text to accommodate them, you are making detrimental decisions for your business.
+A large number of people will be reading your email newsletter through mobile devices.
+So, if you don’t optimize the text to accommodate that, you are making detrimental decisions for your business.
 Take a look at the facts highlighted in the State of Email report:

 • More than 50% of emails are opened on a mobile device

 • More than 70% of recipients will delete the email if the content is not optimized